 Donor Cultivation, Solicitation, and Stewardship

-Participate in planning, strategy setting, and reporting on annual projections for individual and foundation giving
+Participate in planning, strategy setting, and reporting on annual projections for donor partnerships.

-Develop and implement a donor stewardship plan to grow commitment to organization, increase giving levels, and provide ongoing touch points
+Schedule and lead phone and in-person meetings with donors to grow commitment to organization, increase giving, and provide ongoing touch points.

-Manage donor data by entering and tracking information on partners and gifts, generating invoices, and developing the ability to build and generate reports within the donor CRM database
+Manage donor data by entering and tracking information on donors and developing the ability to build and generate reports within the donor CRM database.

 External Affairs Support

-2 to 4 years of experience in donor relations or sales with a proven track record for donor cultivation and solicitation, sales, marketing, and/or fundraising
+2 to 4 years of experience in donor relations, sales, and/or customer service with a proven track record for cultivation and solicitation.

 Be able to adjust to various physical and environmental conditions as the position may require including computer work, sitting or standing for long periods of time, etc.

 Additional Salary Information: A unique opportunity to build a stronger, more unified Chicago.
 An outstanding chance to partner with our senior leadership.
 Icing on the cake?
-A competitive compensation package including salary, health, 401(k) and generous paid-time-off benefits (27 days in first year).
+A competitive compensation package including salary, health, 401(k) and paid-time-off benefits.